quint-t/Cognitive-Exercises/README.md

-# Cognitive-Exercises v3
+# Cognitive-Exercises v4

 ## Exercises
 1. Graph: using short-term memory and working memory to search for the least cost paths between vertices.
-2. Triangle: using short-term memory and working memory to solve a multi-step arithmetic task.
+2. Boxes: using short-term memory and working memory to count different things in boxes.
 3. Recursive-Solving: using short-term memory and working memory to resolve partially recursive logic relations.
 4. Puzzle-Solving: using short-term memory and working memory to resolve complex relations.